Music PhD / MPhil

 All research students present their work in progress in the Department's annual Research Seminar Series which acts as a regular meeting point for research students.
 There are also occasional postgraduate seminars in specialist areas, including a postgraduate composers' listening group.

-With strong links between research and postgraduate teaching, research students benefit from the Centre for Music Studies' integration of Western and non-Western music, and an interdisciplinary approach that encourages studies related to popular culture and contemporary creative practice, performance, technology, aural culture and world music.
+With strong links between research and postgraduate teaching, research students benefit from the Department of Music's integration of Western and non-Western music, and an interdisciplinary approach that encourages studies related to popular culture and contemporary creative practice, performance, technology, aural culture and world music.

-For instrumental and vocal composers, the Centre's ongoing association with the London Sinfonietta allows composers to have works performed by the ensemble at LSO St Luke's.
-Composers and creative practitioners working in electroacoustic and electronic music can work in the Centre's well-equipped studios, and regularly perform their work in the Centre's purpose built performance space, which is fully equipped with multimedia and network facilities.
+For instrumental and vocal composers, the Department's ongoing association with the London Sinfonietta allows composers to have works performed by the ensemble at LSO St Luke's.
+Composers and creative practitioners working in electroacoustic and electronic music can work in the Department's well-equipped studios, and regularly perform their work in the Department's purpose built performance space, which is fully equipped with multimedia and network facilities.